 #3 Add Ground Coffee and Water to French Press

 Just like you would for a regular French Press, add the ground coffee to the bottom of the brewer.
-Only this time instead of hot water off boil, you will add room temperature or cold water.
+Only this time instead of hot water off boiling, you will add room temperature or cold water.
 Filtered water is ideal.

-For this brew we went Extra Coarse.
+For this brew, we went Extra Coarse.
 Your grind does not need to be this coarse.